digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   Example setup
   -------------
+    1) Look for the 64-bit address labeled on the back of the device, a 16 character string that follows the format 0013A20040XXXXXX.

-    1) Plug the XBee radios into the XBee adapters and connect them to your computer's USB or serial ports.
+    2) Plug the XBee radios into the XBee adapters and connect them to your computer's USB or serial ports.

-    2) Ensure that the modules are in API mode and on the same network.
+    3) Ensure that the modules are in API mode and on the same network.
        For further information on how to perform this task, go to [...]

-    3) Set the port and baud rate of the receiver XBee radio in the MainApp class.
+    4) Set the port and baud rate of the receiver XBee radio in the MainApp class.
        If you do not know the serial/USB port where your module is connected to, see [...]